jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Clicking

 We've already seen this click above.
-When the player of Civilization 6 pressed upgrade, and the people were singing "do you hear the people sing" on the Paris Main Street.
+When the player of Civilization 6 pressed upgrade, and the people were singing, "do you hear the people sing" on the Paris Main Street.

 You can see this click in more detail in the movie called _The Matrix_.
 This classic story is about a dystopian future.
 Most of humanity is unknowingly trapped inside a simulated reality called the Matrix.
 The dream world is created by machines to distract humans while using their bodies as an energy source.

 The matrix looks and feels like 1990s America.
-It's a wonderfully believable world of dark majic—a never ending spectacle story to keep the selfish machines in power.
+It's a wonderfully believable world of dark majic—a never-ending spectacle story to keep the selfish machines in power.

 The story's hero is a regular person named Neo, which means new.
 He's the hero because he risks asking a question, "what is the Matrix?".

-His willingness to question reality, eventually gets him recruited by the few untapped humans rebeling against the machines.
-Neo rises to the occasion, and learns to see through dark majic.
+His willingness to question reality, eventually gets him recruited by the few untapped humans rebelling against the machines.
+Neo rises to the occasion and learns to see through dark majic.
 He happens to be great at breaking down its false rules, its Death Star.
 Neo learns many new abilities like jumping high, moving fast, and soon even how to dodge bullets.

-His makes so many levers of power for himself, he even overpowers the antagonist Agent Smith.
+He makes so many levers of power for himself, he even overpowers the antagonist, Agent Smith.
 After defeating the antagonist, Neo finishes the story with a phone call his bosses:

   >I know you're out there.
 I can feel you now.
 I know you're afraid.
 You're afraid of us.
 You're afraid of change.
 I don't know the future.
 I didn't come here to tell you how this is going to end.
 I came here to tell you how this is going to begin.
 I'm going to hang up this phone.
 And then I'm going to show these people what you don't want them to see.
 I'm going to show them a world without you.
-A world without rules and controls, without borders or boundaries A world where anything is possible.
+A world without rules and controls, without borders or boundaries.
+A world where anything is possible.
 Where we go from there, is a choice I leave to you.

 Rousseau would have been proud.
-Let's see, how we can learn from the French philosopher and Neo, to click our new philosophy for ourselves.
+Let's see how we can learn from the French philosopher and Neo to click our new philosophy for ourselves.

 ## Protagonist Kings